microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Refresh time depends on volume of data in your SQL Server.
    * Put on your analyst hat and explore/transform/visualize!
    * Save by clicking File --> Save.

+---

+Team Discussion: What are your thoughts on using SQL DB Connector over PowerQuery Connector for FHIR?
+Compare and Contrast?
+(10 minutes)

+---

 ## Task #3: Clean Up Resources
 * **Pause/Disable/Stop** Azure resources created above if you are NOT going to use it immediately